Golding’s Free Dive

 Mean Doses Brewery began in a basement in 2013.
 Several awards and sell-out brews later, the team opened a bar and taproom upstairs on Tory Street.
 The bar has pinball, pool, shuffleboard, and classic arcade games.
 Completing the group of city breweries is Garage Project on Aro Street.
 Established in a former petrol station garage, the brewery is a creative powerhouse.
 Its collaborations with other Wellington businesses and ongoing experimentation have produced some wildly innovative beers.
 Visit the taproom across the road from the brewery to sample the goods.

 The suburbs heading southeast also host some tasty gems.
 Waitoa in Hātaitai is a microbrewery by day and a bar by night.
 Bring your own flagon to fill up and take away, or stop in for a while for a drink.
 Parrotdog Brewery in Rongotai is inspired by traditional pubs.
 After you’ve selected from one of the bar’s 17 revolving tap beers, you can sit down and watch the hops ferment through large windows.
-When it’s sunny, you can sit outside, sip, and smell the sea air.
-Lyall Bay beach is a couple of hundred metres away.
+Otherwise head outside to sip and soak up some sunshine.

 The last stop on your craft beer journey will have you seeing double.
 Double Vision Brewery in Miramar has a classic craft beer genesis story.
 Four mates had a hobby and turned it into a career.
 From small beginnings, the brewery has grown to need an industrial-sized warehouse in the middle of the film industry territory.
 There are more than a dozen beers on tap and delicious food aplenty.